-ACE 152 Career and Major Engagement Designed as a companion course to LIA 148, this course utilizes experiential learning, class discussion, and reflective writing to engage students in practical, real-world career and major engagement.
+ACE 152 Career and Major Engagement This course utilizes experiential learning, class discussion, and reflective writing to engage students in practical, real-world career and major engagement.
 Students will learn more about themselves by participating in job-shadowing, volunteer, and career activities to gain a better understanding of what majors they would like to explore and what career paths they may eventually decide to follow.

 ACE 194 Career Development This course helps students to prepare for careers, internships, and experiences in the world of work by providing opportunities for students to assess their own interests and skills and develop a professional identity; explore career options; and develop job acquisition skills.

 The course schedule for a first-year student in the Liberal Arts Undeclared Program varies according to each student’s interests and abilities.
 Working 1:1 with students, our academic advisors create schedules that are tailored to each student.
 For example, a student might take Introduction to Psychology to see if he/she finds discovering how the human mind works interesting, as well as to fulfill the social science portion of general education.
 In the same way, a student could take Marine Biology because he/she has always wanted to know more about marine animals, but also because it fulfills a natural science general education requirement.

 Typically, courses fall in to these categories:

 1. Exploratory courses: UMF offers over 35 majors in a variety of areas (see the listing in the UMF catalog).
 Students in the Liberal Arts Undeclared Program can take any introductory course in any major.
 They have top priority!